AriFordsham/GHCWiki/rule-contexts.md

 which produces the same branch-y assembler as the user was likely trying to avoid in the first place.

-For this reason, we'd like to ensure that `litEq` (and similar built-in rewrite rules) does not rewrite unless the term is directly scrutinized by a case expression.
+For this reason, we'd like to ensure that `litEq` (and similar built-in rewrite rules) does not rewrite unless the term is directly scrutinized by a case expression, ensuring that the user's careful work is preserved.

 ## Implementation